UW-Parkside’s campus garden donates more than 1,000 pounds of fresh produce to the Racine County Food Bank

 Kinzelman and her husband, also a UW-Parkside alum, expanded the number of leased plots in 2021 in order to welcome four new gardeners.
 She added that, although the recent lack of rain and high heat resulted in the gardeners needing to use more water than usual, there were some silver linings.
 Okra and hot peppers were abundant, and the warm weather allowed for a second crop of cabbage, green leafy vegetables, radishes, and green beans.

-Located behind Tallent Hall and next to the Student Health and Counselling Center, the Campus Garden has been able to provide vegetables for UW-Parkside and the surrounding community for the past several years.
+Located behind Tallent Hall and next to the Student Health and Counseling Center, the Campus Garden has been able to provide vegetables for UW-Parkside and the surrounding community for the past several years.
 During the COVID-19 pandemic, the Campus Garden allows students, faculty, and staff to stay active since the plots enable participants to socially distance.

 The University of Wisconsin-Parkside is committed to high-quality educational programs, creative and scholarly activities, and services responsive to its diverse student population, and its local, national, and global communities.
 We are a dynamic learning community grounded in academic excellence and focused on student success, diversity, inclusion, and community engagement.
 The campus serves as a premier comprehensive public institution and a destination of choice, serving as a focal point of local, regional, and global progress.